 - Telangiectasias - these are permanent dilatations of groups of capillaries or venules.
 They may be inherited or associated with atopy, sun damage, connective tissue disease, raised oestrogen levels or venous hypertension.

 The compression test is useful, or the lesion can be examined with a dermatoscope (an instrument which assists in close examination of the skin) and the blood-filled cavities observed.
 Sometimes an haemangioma may be confused with a malignant melanoma, if both are dark in colour and of recent origin.
+Reflectance confocal microscopy, optical coherence tomography, ultrasonography and multispectral imaging are non-invasive imaging techniques that can be used to support clinical examination and dermatoscopy.
 They can be differentiated by excision biopsy.
-Campbell de Morgan spots (cherry angiomas) are a type of haemangiomata which remain small and increase in number with age.
+Campbell de Morgan spots (cherry angiomas) are a type of haemangiomata which remains small and increases in number with age.
 A strawberry mark/naevus is a proliferating haemangioma that occurs in the first year of life and then regresses thereafter.

 Venous-lake angiomas are also usually asymptomatic.
 Women are more likely to present for cosmetic advice or removal.
 They are soft and compressible.
 They often have a smooth surface.
 They are found most often on lips, face, neck and ears.